AlbusDumbledore395/DBMS_Project/README.md

 ## 🌟 Who We Are

-**Team Elevate** is a group of passionate developers, engineers, and thinkers building cutting-edge solutions that fuse hardware, software, and intelligence.
+**Team Elevate** is a collaborative group of developers, engineers, and thinkers driven by real-world impact.
 We specialize in:

 - ⚙️ Real-time Embedded Systems